 Encountering Airbnb problems when you travel can have a really negative impact on your vacation experience.
-Nowadays, the use of Airbnb has become so mainstream that many travellers do not think twice before making a reservation through the platform.
+Nowadays, the use of Airbnb has become so mainstream that you may not think twice before making a reservation through the platform.

 The Appeal of Airbnb

-As an experienced Airbnb-er, I can tell you that when things go smoothly with Airbnb, the platform seems just swell.
-When things go bad, however, it is incredibly stressful and there is very limited help on hand to resolve your issues.
+When things go smoothly with Airbnb, the platform seems great.
+However, when things go bad, it is incredibly stressful and there is very limited help on hand to resolve your issues.

-Living out of Airbnbs meant that I never had to keep paying rent for an apartment I wasn’t in, as I would with a long term rental.
+Living out of Airbnb rentals meant that I never had to keep paying rent for an apartment I wasn’t in, as I would with a long-term rental.
 As was probably to be expected as someone who was using the platform constantly, eventually I started running into problems with Airbnb.

 Airbnb Problems You Should Know About